Targeted Hardening of Electric Distribution System for Enhanced Resilience against Earthquakes: Methodology

 In this section, we propose a new system performance index to represent the distribution network resilience and introduce three resilience indices.
 Fig. \ref{resilience curve} presents a generic network resilience curve.
 We first propose a performance index $R(t)$ concerning the average amount of power supplied at time $t$ as

 where $L_C(t)$ is the sum of the supplied essential loads $L_C^{\Omega}(t)$ and common loads $L_C^C(t)$ of the network, and $L_T(t)$ is the sum of the total loads in the grid, both supplied and unmet.
 Note that, $R(t)=1$ in the case of uninterrupted delivery, and $R(t)=0$ in the case of complete outage, indicating the loss of all loads of the network.

 As shown in Fig. \ref{resilience curve}, after an event occurs at time $t_e$ and in the post event degraded state time interval $[t_{pe},t_r]$, the supplied load is significantly reduced due to the failure of network equipment.
 To determine the resilience criteria, let $R_0=R(t_e)$, $R_{pe}=R(t_{pe})$, and $R_{pr}=R(t_{pr})$ be the system performance indices before the event, after the event and network failure, and after the network recovery from the event, respectively.
-After an event occurs, depending on its severity, the strength of the equipment, and the operational measures taken to prevent it before the accident, the system may be able to withstand disturbance for some time, thus $R(t)$ may not drop significantly.
 Consequently, we consider the interval $[t_{pe},t_r]$ as the system degraded phase, where $t_r$ is the time when the recovery begins.
 We define the normalized vulnerability index $\zeta_V$ as

 whose value is $0$ for no degraded state and $1$ for complete blackout.
 This vulnerability index determines the decline ratio of the average supplied load after and before the event occurrence.
+To see the impact of time, we introduce the degradation index as